 For fans of Monty Python and The Holy Grail, you can’t beat this day trip from Edinburgh, which includes a stop at Doune Castle, forever immortalized in the famous cult classic.
 Before that, you will get a chance to visit Stirling Castle, the one-time residence of Mary Queen of Scots, in addition to Inveraray Castle, Laky Fyne, and Loch Lomond.
 Learn more about Scottish legends such as Rob Roy MacGregor and William Wallace and let your mind wander as you admire the unparalleled medieval castles in the rugged Breadalbane Mountains.

 -Most of the things to do in Edinburgh, especially museums and galleries, will be unavailable early in the morning.
 In general, they open around 9:30 or 10, which is why you will have to spend the first hour or two just walking around and sightseeing.

--For Edinburgh Castle, the 11am and 12 noon slots have to be booked online at least 1.5 hours in advance.
+-For Edinburgh Castle, the 11 am and noon slots have to be booked online at least 1.5 hours in advance.
 No more visitors are accepted after 4 PM (1 hour before closing).

 PIN FOR LATER!